mohamed-ashraf-bayor/froporec/index.md

 }
 ```
 <p>
 Important Note: the annotation should be used ONLY on POJO or Record classes created in your own project.
-Any other types are not supported. <br><br>
+Any other types are not supported.

 > The **alsoConvert** attribute available for both @Record and @Immutable, allows specifying additional types to be transformed into their fully immutable equivalent.